Woman with newborn

 Women who choose Mayo Clinic for obstetric care will find a supportive environment before, during and after pregnancy.

 - OB Nest.
-This is a new model of prenatal care unique to Mayo Clinic that aims to increase convenience and meet the needs of busy low-risk pregnant women who prefer more involvement in their prenatal care.
+This unique model of prenatal care at Mayo Clinic aims to increase convenience and meet the needs of busy low-risk pregnant women who prefer more involvement in their prenatal care.
 OB Nest uses at-home monitoring technology, online communities for pregnant women to connect with one another and other innovations to create a supportive environment.

-You'll choose a primary health care provider in obstetrics, who becomes familiar with your health history and, with you, forms a plan for your pregnancy.
+You'll choose a primary health care provider in obstetrics, who becomes familiar with your health history and develops with you a plan for your pregnancy.
 You'll generally see this primary care provider for the majority of prenatal visits so that you can develop a trusting relationship.
 The obstetrics practice also includes nurse specialists, registered dietitians, social workers and perinatal educators who can respond to your needs.

 Obstetricians and certified nurse midwives are in the hospital at all times to handle situations requiring immediate attention.
 Neonatologists and pediatric specialists staff the newborn intensive care units and other nurseries.